KhaledAbdellaty/Recipe-App/README.md

 - **Recipe Feed:** Browse recipes with images, likes, and comments.
 - **Recipe Creation:** Add recipes with title, categories,ingredients, instructions, and an  image.
 - **Star Rating Widget:** Rate recipes and see average ratings.
-- **Push Notifications:** Receive updates for interactions like comments or likes. (not implemented yet )
+- **Push Notifications:** Receive updates for interactions like comments or likes.

 ## Prerequisites